TheRealZephros/master-thesis/chapters/methods/data_processing/index.typ

 === Data Cleaning & Preprocessing <data_cleaning.sec>
 The unlabeled data was cleaned using a mix of heuristics.
 To remove a lot of the foreign sentences, a blacklist of foreign characters was used to filter out sentences that contained these characters.
 Additionally a list of common danish and english words were used to remove foreign sentences.
 To get rid of some metadata, words and abbreviations like *img src*, *aspx*, *pid*, *newsid*, *html*, *date* were used to remove the sentences they occur in.
 Due to encoding errors in the data, a lot of the data was wrongly converted to ascii, but a lot of it could be reverse engineered by manually inspecting the data, and from context, get a mapping from the wrong encoding to the correct faroese character.
 For example the character *ð* was written as *Ã°* and the character *á* was written as *Ã¡* and so on.
 The *ð* character is also sometimes written as *đ*, so to make the dataset more uniform, it is converted to *ð*, which is the only one of them that can be written with a faroese keyboard without modifiers.
 The data was also cleaned by removing any html tags, and any other non-faroese characters.
 Some of the data has really long sentences, some of them up to 800.000 characters long, so they were split on the period character, excluding periods from abbreviations.
 All duplicate sentences were removed from the dataset.
 The dataset was shuffled to make sure the model doesn't overfit on the order of the data.
 The unlabeled dataset was saved as jsonl for pretraining of the mt5 model and as a txt file for further processing.
-The txt file was tokenized and saved as a doc in the spaCy format, by tokenizing the text, before corrupting it, a lot of time is saved in the corruption process.
-The corruption process will be covered in the data augmentation section.\ \
+Before initiating the corruption process, the input text is annotated with #gls("POS") and #gls("MORPH") tags using a SpaCy pipeline.
+The annotated text is stored in a #gls("DOC") object, which is subsequently encapsulated within a #gls("DOCB") container, serialized, and written to disk.
+By doing this before the corruption process, new errors can be added without having to annotate the text again, which ends up saving a lot of time. \ \

 ==== #gls("UD") Data <ud_data.sec>
-The labeled data from the faroese #gls("UD") repositories required minimal processing, it was saved in a single json file for easier inspection.
-Then all duplicate sentences were removed from the dataset.
-The json file was the converted to the spaCy format, which is a binary format used to train spacy models.
-It consists of a list of docs, where each doc contains sentences that are labeled, depending on what model you train.
-In this case, there were a few different files, the majority of them only had #gls("POS") and morphologizer labels, but some of them also had dependency labels, and some of them had lemmatizer labels.
-The files with #gls("POS") and #gls("MORPH") labels, had 6652 labeled faroese sentences, which add up to 9.3 MiB of data.
-The files with lemma labels had 1428 sentences, which added up to 756 KiB of data.
-And lastly the files with dependency parser labels had 3049 sentences which added up to 2.8 MiB of data.
+The labeled data from the Faroese #gls("UD") repositories required minimal preprocessing.
+All annotated sentences were collected into a single #gls("JSON") file to facilitate easier inspection and further processing.
+Duplicate sentences were then removed from the dataset.
+This #gls("JSON") file was subsequently converted into the spaCy training format, a binary format consisting of a list of documents, where each document includes one or more labeled sentences.
+The dataset was then split into training and validation sets, using a 95/5 split.

-Each of the files was split into a training and a validation set, where 95% of the data was used for training and 5% was used for validation.
-==== Private Corpus from #gls("MTD") <private_corpus.sec>
+==== Testset from #gls("MTD") <test_set.sec>
 The original corpus is in xml format where each sentence is a separate xml tag and each word and punctuation is a tag in the sentence.
 If a word or punctuation is corrected, a revision tag replaces the error and contains the original and corrected text.
 #errors_xml <private_corpus_xml>

 For each error in a sentence a pair of incorrect and correct sentences are generated.
-The incorrect sentence contains the error and the correct sentence is the same as the incorrect sentence, but with the error corrected. #ref(<inc_corr_sentences>) shows the sentences that are generated from the sentence in #ref(<private_corpus_xml>). \ \
+The incorrect sentence contains the error and the correct sentence is the same as the incorrect sentence, but with the error corrected. @inc_corr_sentences shows the sentences that are generated from the sentence in @private_corpus_xml. \ \
 #figure(
-  grid(
+  caption: flex-caption(
+    [Example of a sentence with an error and the corresponding correct sentence, Translation: "We went up the mountain tomorrow.
+We are going up the mountain tomorrow."], [Example of a sentence with an error and the corresponding correct sentence] ), grid(
     columns: 1,
     gutter: 5pt,